Sign up to our mailing list

 • Speak to your advisors early.
 Expert guidance will be essential for tax planning, system implementation, or covenant renegotiation.

-The updated FRS 102 framework may seem daunting, but with proactive planning, owner-managed businesses can navigate the changes successfully and even find new value in enhanced transparency and modernised financial practices.
+The updated FRS 102 framework may seem daunting, but with planning, owner-managed businesses can navigate the changes successfully and even find new value in enhanced transparency and modernised financial practices.

 At a time when financial clarity is more important than ever, understanding these changes is not just about ticking a compliance box; it’s about future-proofing your business.